 where $P_{\rm det}^{\rm GW}(d^{\rm GW}_{L})$ is the probability of detecting a binary at a distance $d^{\rm GW}_{L}$.
 In this paper we make the assumption that the AGN flare can {\it always} be detected following a GW like GW190521, so that $P_{\rm EM}^{\rm det}(z)=1$.
 The same assumption was made for GW170817, as the detection horizon for short $\gamma$-ray burst and Kilonova transients during O2 was significantly higher than the detection horizon of LIGO and Virgo for GW \cite{2018Natur.562..545C,2019ApJ...871L..13F}.
 The detection probability for GW170817 was computed using software injections in simulated LIGO and Virgo data from sensitivities representative of O2 provided with the GW170817 data distribution\footnote{https://dcc.ligo.org/LIGO-P1800061/public}, whilst for GW190521 we have used sensitivities representative of O3a provided with the event data distribution\footnote{https://dcc.ligo.org/LIGO-P2000158/public}.

 In order to compute the GW likelihood term as a function of the GW luminosity distance, we renormalize the posterior samples provided by the LIGO and Virgo collaboration by a quadratic prior on luminosity distance (used to produce the analysis).
-For GW170817 we use the posterior samples from the high spin posterior samples of \texttt{IMRPhenomPv2\_NRTidal} \cite{2019PhRvX...9a1001A}, while for GW190521 we use the posterior samples provided by the three waveform posteriors presented in \cite{Abbott_2020}: \texttt{NRSur} \cite{2019PhRvR...1c3015V}, \texttt{IMRPhenom} \cite{2014LRR....17....2B,2020PhRvD.101b4056K} and \texttt{SEOBNR} \cite{2020PhRvD.102d4055O}.
+For GW170817 we use the the high spin posterior samples of \texttt{IMRPhenomPv2\_NRTidal} \cite{2019PhRvX...9a1001A}, while for GW190521 we use the posterior samples provided by the three waveform posteriors presented in \cite{Abbott_2020}: \texttt{NRSur} \cite{2019PhRvR...1c3015V}, \texttt{IMRPhenom} \cite{2014LRR....17....2B,2020PhRvD.101b4056K} and \texttt{SEOBNR} \cite{2020PhRvD.102d4055O}.
 We calculate the \textit{ZTF19abanrhr} line-of-sight posterior distribution on the GW luminosity distance by selecting all the posterior samples within $0.0045 \, {\rm deg}^2$ from the AGN location and then by marginalizing the selected posterior samples over all the variables with the exception of the luminosity distance.
 The solid angle is chosen in such a way to be small enough around the ZTF counterpart but large enough to contain a reasonable number of samples for fitting the marginal distance posterior.
 Several values of the solid angle have been explored in order to check the validity of our fit, see Appendix \ref{eq:appB} for more details.

-For the redshift estimation of GW170817 we assume a gaussian distribution centered at the value of $z= $ 0.01003 with standard deviation 0.0005.
-The uncertainty on GW170817 redshift is mostly due to the corrections related to peculiar velocities of NGC4993 \cite{2019PhRvX...9a1001A,Mukherjee:2019qmm}.
-While for GW190521, we fix the redshift to the value of $0.438$ \cite{2020PhRvL.124y1102G}, neglecting uncertainties on redshift and peculiar velocity corrections.
+Regarding the redshift estimation of GW170817, we assume a Gaussian distribution centered at the value of $z= $ 0.01003 with standard deviation 0.0005.
+The uncertainty on the GW170817 redshift is mostly due to the corrections related to peculiar velocities of NGC4993 \cite{2019PhRvX...9a1001A,Mukherjee:2019qmm}.
+As concerns GW190521, we fix the redshift to the value of $0.438$ \cite{2020PhRvL.124y1102G}, neglecting uncertainties on redshift and peculiar velocity corrections.
 This should be a good approximation for sources at these larger redshifts.

 Fig.~\ref{fig:los_compare} shows the waveforms posteriors on GW luminosity distance renormalized with a quadratic prior on the GW luminosity distance.
 The three waveforms predict a different luminosity distance, although all three show a peak around the \LCDM luminosity distance computed assuming no GR deviations. (black dashed line)